Krakow is a great city for vegans and vegetarians. This vegan Krakow guide will show you where to find the best vegan food places in the city.

 I had the Hamster kebab, which is the one with peanut butter and coconut sauce.
 It was absolutely perfect.
 I’m not a fan of meat substitutes, so happy to say it didn’t taste anything like meat.

-On another visit I tried the Aloha, which came with mango sauce an marinated pineapple and was just as wonderful.
+On another visit I tried the Aloha, which came with mango sauce and marinated pineapple and was just as wonderful.

-They also have smoothies, vegan cake and hotdogs.
-You can ask to add vegan cheese to you meal at a small extra cost.
+They also have smoothies, vegan cake and vegan hot dogs.
+You can ask to add vegan cheese to your meal at a small extra cost.

-Takeaway is a good option on a fine weather day, because Vegab is just a couple of minutes away from the lovely Planty Park, which calls for a vegan picnic.
+Takeaway is a good option on a fine weather day, because Vegab is just a couple of minutes away from Krakow’s lovely Planty Park, which calls for a vegan picnic.

 Mihiderka – Vegan burgers, stews and more

-One of my favourite vegan places to eat in Krakow.
+One of my favourite eateries, and one of several vegan burger places in Krakow.